 Lefty might be the most routinely underrated tastemaker.
 Unlike Hank Williams, whose story has been told, and retold from different perspectives several times over.
 Lefty's legacy is yet to be fully explored by country music fans, let alone the masses..To date, there are no official movies, documentaries or made for tv, cable or on-demand features detailing Lefty's life.
 I find this astounding to say the least.
 If anyone's life was a country song, it surely had to be Lefty's.

 He was barely a teen, when he found himself partially supporting his momma, and siblings with a newspaper route.
 By the time he was 16 he was married.
 At 19 he was in jail, and started his music career shortly after.
 Right out the gate, his singles were wildly successful.
 He really did not get a chance to grow up.
 It was sink or swim from the outside looking in.
 It's probably one of the reasons why he was a tough guy, but with a heart of pure gold when it came to his friends, and family.
-Lefty's cultural impact can be felt, and heard by the hordes of artists that revered him, and count him as a major influence.
+Lefty's cultural impact can be felt, and heard in the Bakersfield sound that gave birth to Merle Haggard, and the hordes of artists that revered him, and count him as a major influence.

 Lefty's life is really a lesson in decision making.
 There were lapses of judgement, misplaced trust, missed opportunities, and the drinking..Yet, he was an incredibly talented, hard livin',emotional man.
 Almost everyone says he had a gentle spirit, but was tough as nails at the same time.
 This is a rare trait, the best of both worlds when managed properly.
 In his ending years, he did not have a manager, publicist or marketing agency working on his behalf.
 Just a booking agent, and a very close knit group of songwriters he loved writing, and hanging out with.